Palaung traditional costume

 The Palaung traditional costume refers to the traditional clothing worn by the Palaung people (also known as the Ta'ang), an ethnic group primarily residing in Myanmar with smaller communities in northern Thailand and southern China.
 The Palaung traditional attire features vibrant colors, intricate embroidery, and silver ornaments reflecting the cultural identity and heritage of the Palaung people.

-A typical Palaung women's traditional outfit consists of a long-sleeved blouse and a wrap-around skirt known as a longyi, worn with a distinctive belt adorned with silver discs.
-In contrast men's clothing is simpler, typically consisting of plain shirts and trousers.
+A traditional Palaung woman's outfit consists of a long-sleeved blouse and a wrap-around skirt known as a longyi, worn with a distinctive belt adorned with silver discs.
+In contrast, men's clothing is simpler, typically consisting of plain shirts and trousers.
 The patterns, colors, and accessories often indicate marital status, social standing, or regional identity.
 Traditional attire is primarily worn during religious ceremonies, festivals and other significant cultural events.

 Women's traditional costume

 A Palaung girl dressed in traditional women's costume (Picture by Frans Betgem).

 Palaung women wear a vibrant colored short blouse known as a salow, paired with a glahng, a long tubular skirt, and a multi-layered belt.
-Women's traditional blouses are made from shiny commercial fabrics, and fastened with a safety pin.
+Women's traditional blouses are made from shiny commercial fabrics and fastened with a safety pin.
 It is decorated with sequins, embroidery and brocade, especially along the sleeves and lower back.
 The glahng is handwoven using a backstrap loom, featuring horizontal multicolored stripes.
-In Shan State, Myanmar, women traditional dress tends to reflect individual taste rather than strict age or social classifications.
+In Shan State, Myanmar, women's traditional dress tends to reflect individual taste rather than strict age or social classifications.
 However, among Palaung communities in northern Thailand, age-related distinctions in attire are more common.

 A significant feature of the women's traditional attire is the three-part belt system.
 This includes a plain cotton sash (called nong roh), bamboo hoops (nong von or nong rein), and a silver belt (nong rurh).
 This three-layered belt system is rooted in the legend of the Keinnari, a celestial being said to have been bound to earth by magical belts in Palaung folklore.
 Women's headwear ranges from simple turbans to velvet caps.
 Both Palaung men and women carry handwoven shoulder bags that are decorated with traditional patterns.